smn-mndl/PromoClub-UI/README.md

-# PromoClub-UI
+# PixLet
-UI code base of Promo Club
+This repository will hold all the details of PixLet project